 Nissan: $500 if you lease again

 Nissan, Chrysler Capital and Toyota generally don’t offer damage waivers.
 However, they tend to be more lenient when it comes to the damage inspection.

 CAL and HANN Bank allow you to purchase wavers that cover up to $5,000 in damages.
 However, they also tend to charge you for every little scratch or dent they can find.

-CAL usually offers the best rates but to get approved you will need a strong credit score (720 or more) and a low debt-to-income ratio.
+CAL usually offers the best rates, but to get approved you will need a very strong credit score (720 or more) and a low debt-to-income ratio.

 Leasing a car can be a complicated process, packed with obscure terminology and endless numbers, percentages and conditions.
 This is why it’s always good to work with a trustworthy leasing company whose staff will take care of the details.
 Capital Motor Cars, for example, prides itself on being just that.